Saramsa/Business_Insights_360/README.md

 # Business_Insights_360
 # Atliq Data Analytics Project Summary

+## Problem Statement:
+Atliq specializes in hardware sales across physical stores and online platforms.
+Our three-tiered sales channels (retailers, direct sales, and distributors) were facing challenges in Latin America due to intuition-based strategies.
+To combat this, we established a data analytics team to leverage factual data for strategic decisions.

 ## Technologies Used:

 - **SQL:** Loaded data from SQL dump into MySQL and Power BI.